Admission Requirements for the Master of Science in Nursing Program

 - A current unencumbered license to practice as a Registered Nurse (RN) in Georgia.

-- Satisfactory score on either the Miller's Analogy Test (MAT) or the Graduate Record Examination (GRE) taken within the last five years.
+- Submission of the Miller's Analogy Test (MAT) or the Graduate Record Examination (GRE) taken within the last five years.

 - Use both codes for submission of GRE to the College of Nursing: